Lowe’s Companies (NYSE:LOW) PT Raised to $300.00

-Lowe’s Companies (NYSE:LOW) had its target price raised by Jefferies Financial Group from $290.00 to $300.00 in a research report report published on Thursday morning, Analyst Price Targets reports.
-Jefferies Financial Group currently has a buy rating on the home improvement retailer’s stock.
+Lowe’s Companies (NYSE:LOW) had its price target boosted by analysts at Guggenheim from $275.00 to $300.00 in a report issued on Thursday, Price Targets.com reports.
+The brokerage currently has a “buy” rating on the home improvement retailer’s stock.
+Guggenheim’s target price would suggest a potential upside of 20.92% from the stock’s previous close.

-Other equities analysts also recently issued research reports about the company.
-TheStreet downgraded Lowe’s Companies from a b rating to a c+ rating in a research note on Wednesday, August 18th.
-Piper Sandler boosted their target price on shares of Lowe’s Companies from $231.00 to $295.00 and gave the company an overweight rating in a report on Thursday, November 18th.
-Morgan Stanley boosted their target price on shares of Lowe’s Companies from $260.00 to $265.00 and gave the company an overweight rating in a report on Thursday.
-Barclays upped their price target on shares of Lowe’s Companies from $215.00 to $280.00 and gave the stock an overweight rating in a report on Thursday, November 18th.
-Finally, Loop Capital upped their target price on shares of Lowe’s Companies from $220.00 to $240.00 and gave the stock a hold rating in a research report on Thursday, November 18th.
-One investment analyst has rated the stock with a sell rating, four have given a hold rating and twenty have given a buy rating to the company.
-According to data from MarketBeat.com, Lowe’s Companies has an average rating of Buy and a consensus price target of $256.61.
+A number of other equities research analysts have also issued reports on LOW.
+Wells Fargo & Company upped their target price on shares of Lowe’s Companies from $280.00 to $295.00 and gave the stock an “overweight” rating in a report on Monday, December 13th.
+TheStreet lowered shares of Lowe’s Companies from a “b” rating to a “c+” rating in a report on Wednesday, August 18th.
+Credit Suisse Group upped their target price on shares of Lowe’s Companies from $208.00 to $220.00 and gave the stock an “outperform” rating in a report on Thursday, August 19th.
+Truist upped their target price on shares of Lowe’s Companies from $217.00 to $284.00 and gave the stock a “buy” rating in a report on Thursday, November 18th.
+Finally, Wedbush upped their target price on shares of Lowe’s Companies from $210.00 to $260.00 and gave the stock a “neutral” rating in a report on Thursday, November 18th.
+One investment analyst has rated the stock with a sell rating, four have issued a hold rating and twenty have given a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has a consensus rating of “Buy” and a consensus price target of $256.61.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, February 2nd.
-Shareholders of record on Wednesday, January 19th will be given a $0.80 dividend.
-The ex-dividend date is Tuesday, January 18th.
-This represents a $3.20 annualized dividend and a yield of 1.26%.
-Lowe’s Companies’s dividend payout ratio (DPR) is 27.80%.

-Lowe’s Companies announced that its board has initiated a stock repurchase plan on Wednesday, December 15th that authorizes the company to repurchase $13.00 billion in shares.
-This repurchase authorization authorizes the home improvement retailer to repurchase up to 7.6% of its shares through open market purchases.
-Shares repurchase plans are often an indication that the company’s board of directors believes its shares are undervalued.
+Lowe’s Companies announced that its Board of Directors has initiated a share repurchase plan on Wednesday, December 15th that permits the company to repurchase $13.00 billion in outstanding shares.
+This repurchase authorization permits the home improvement retailer to buy up to 7.6% of its shares through open market purchases.
+Shares repurchase plans are typically an indication that the company’s leadership believes its shares are undervalued.

-A number of institutional investors have recently added to or reduced their stakes in LOW.
-Camden National Bank boosted its position in Lowe’s Companies by 17.1% in the 4th quarter.
-Camden National Bank now owns 2,291 shares of the home improvement retailer’s stock valued at $368,000 after buying an additional 335 shares during the period.
-Clearview Wealth Advisors LLC raised its holdings in shares of Lowe’s Companies by 78.5% in the 2nd quarter.
-Clearview Wealth Advisors LLC now owns 607 shares of the home improvement retailer’s stock valued at $118,000 after purchasing an additional 267 shares in the last quarter.
-RE Advisers Corp bought a new stake in shares of Lowe’s Companies in the 2nd quarter valued at about $29,000.
-Capital Advisors Inc. OK raised its holdings in shares of Lowe’s Companies by 22.8% in the 2nd quarter.
-Capital Advisors Inc. OK now owns 2,119 shares of the home improvement retailer’s stock valued at $411,000 after purchasing an additional 393 shares in the last quarter.
-Finally, Trustcore Financial Services LLC raised its holdings in shares of Lowe’s Companies by 8.3% in the 2nd quarter.
-Trustcore Financial Services LLC now owns 1,412 shares of the home improvement retailer’s stock valued at $274,000 after purchasing an additional 108 shares in the last quarter.
-74.07% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+First Command Bank increased its position in shares of Lowe’s Companies by 29.8% during the third quarter.
+First Command Bank now owns 2,852 shares of the home improvement retailer’s stock worth $579,000 after acquiring an additional 655 shares during the period.
+Strategy Asset Managers LLC increased its position in shares of Lowe’s Companies by 240.6% during the third quarter.
+Strategy Asset Managers LLC now owns 5,446 shares of the home improvement retailer’s stock worth $1,105,000 after acquiring an additional 3,847 shares during the period.
+Moors & Cabot Inc. increased its position in shares of Lowe’s Companies by 18.3% during the third quarter.
+Moors & Cabot Inc. now owns 20,961 shares of the home improvement retailer’s stock worth $4,251,000 after acquiring an additional 3,249 shares during the period.
+Homrich & Berg grew its stake in shares of Lowe’s Companies by 15.9% during the third quarter.
+Homrich & Berg now owns 16,616 shares of the home improvement retailer’s stock worth $3,371,000 after purchasing an additional 2,276 shares in the last quarter.
+Finally, JB Capital LLC acquired a new position in shares of Lowe’s Companies during the third quarter worth $1,913,000.
+74.07% of the stock is currently owned by institutional investors.

 About Lowe’s Companies